 Petermann Glacier in north-west Greenland drains about 6% of the Greenland Ice Sheet.
 It terminates in a floating tongue of ice 20 km wide and 50 km long.
 It made international news in August 2010 when an ice island four times the size of Manhattan calved off its ice shelf.
 However, its most interesting feature from a Greenland mass-budget point of view is not that it periodically calves but that, in fact, 80% of its mass is lost through unseen basal melting of the floating ice shelf by the ocean beneath, even before the ice has reached its calving front.
-Here I report some

-Prior to August 2010, Petermann Glacier had a floating ice-shelf 70km long results from a series of opportunistic ocean surveys conducted in Petermann Fjord prior to the major 2010 calving, and on what they can tell us about the ice-ocean interaction in that area.
+Here I report some results from a series of opportunistic ocean surveys conducted in Petermann Fjord prior to the major 2010 calving, and on what they can tell us about the ice-ocean interaction in that area.